Holly McKenzie (she/her)

 - BA (Hons) in Women’s and Gender Studies, University of Regina, Regina SK

-- BHS, University of Regina, Regina SK
+- BHS (Bachelor of Health Studies), University of Regina, Regina SK

 Dell, C., Williamson, L., McKenzie, H., Carey, B., Cruz, M, Gibson, M. & Pavelich, A. (2021) A Commentary about lessons learned: Transitioning a therapy dog program online during the COVID-19 pandemic.
 Animals 11, 914.
 DOI: 0.3390/ani11030914

-McKenzie, H. A., Varcoe, C., Browne, A. J. Ford-Gilboe, M., Dion-Stout, M., Price, R., Day, L. & Inyallie, J. (2018).
-Context Matters: Promoting Inclusion With Indigenous Women.
+McKenzie, H. A., Varcoe, C., Browne, A. J. Ford-Gilboe, M., Dion-Stout, M., Price, R., Day, L. & Inyallie, J. (2018) Context Matters: Promoting Inclusion With Indigenous Women.
 In F. Klodawsky, J. Siltanen, and C. Andrew Seeking Equity and Inclusion: Canadian Urban Encounters (pp. 83-110).
-Montreal, QC: McGill-Queen’s
+Montreal, QC: McGill-Queen’s.

 McKenzie, H. A., Varcoe, C., Browne, A. J., Day, L. (2016) Disrupting the Continuities Among Residential Schools, the Sixties Scoop, and Child Welfare Today: An Analysis of Colonial and Neocolonial Discourses.
 The International Indigenous Policy Journal 7(2) Article 4. doi: 10.18584/iipj.2016.7.2.4

-McKenzie, H., Dell, C.A., Fornssler, B. (2016).
-Understanding Addictions Among Indigenous People Through Social Determinants of Health Frameworks and Strength-Based Approaches: A Review of the Research Literature from 2013 to 2016.
+McKenzie, H., Dell, C.A., Fornssler, B. (2016) Understanding Addictions Among Indigenous People Through Social Determinants of Health Frameworks and Strength-Based Approaches: A Review of the Research Literature From 2013 to 2016.
 Current Addiction Reports 3 (4): 378-386doi:10.1007/s40429-016-0116-9.